opentk/GLControl/README.md

 either in the Designer or in your form's constructor, or the FFP functions will *not* work as expected.

+## Upgrade note on Colors

+OpenTK 4 uses different color types than OpenTK 3.
+When porting code designed for the older `GLControl`, you will likely have to convert uses of colors to the new types:

+- Convert all uses of `Color` to `Color4`.
+- Convert all calls to `GL.Color()` to `GL.Color4()`.

 ## License